 - We need to approach this as “proactive compliance”—have an information protection and governance strategy for security.

 Both of these points require integrated solutions coming together in a cohesive way.
-Luckily, a lot of Office 365 tools are already approaching security in a proactive rather than reactive manner.
+Luckily, a lot of Microsoft 365 tools are already approaching security in a proactive rather than reactive manner.

 A shared responsibility model